 For Russian military leaders, the issue of robots taking on the role of soldiers on the battlefield is not a question of whether, but when.

-"Human fighters will gradually begin to be replaced by their war robot counterparts, capable of acting faster, more accurately and more selectively than they are."
-He stated it Vitaly Davydov to the RIA Novosti agency on 21 April.
-Davydov is deputy director of the Russia Advanced Research Foundation, the Russian equivalent of the American DARPA.
+“Human fighters will gradually begin to be replaced by their war robot counterparts, capable of acting faster, more accurately and more selectively than them.”
+She declared it Vitaly Davydov to the RIA Novosti agency on April 21st.
+Davydov is deputy director of the Russia Advanced Research Foundation, the Russian equivalent of America's DARPA.

 The development of robots for war is an international phenomenon, I talked about it here.
 Davydov's observations are part of a broader Russian plan to increase his existing armed forces with new autonomous capabilities and technological improvements on soldiers.
 Russian soldiers, according to schedule, are to be upgraded (and / or replaced) with robotic weapons.

 There is a roadmap, still classified, for Russian military robotics.
-It outlines various stages, some of which have already been tested, some undoubtedly influenced by Russian military actions and experience in Syria
+It outlines various phases, some already tested, some undoubtedly influenced by Russian military actions and experience in Syria

 Samuel bendett, councilor of the Center for Naval Analysis

-The first Russian combat robot solutions fell short of expectations, but the Ministry of Defense is working on a new generation of combat machines for training and possible future use.
+The first solutions of Russian combat robots fell short of expectations, but the Ministry of Defense is working on a new generation of combat machines for training and possible future use.

 UGV Marker

-At the center of the plans is a new generation armed robot, the UGV Marker, unmanned land vehicle.
+At the center of the plans is a next-generation armed robot, the UGV Marker, unmanned land vehicle.
 Similar to a miniature tank with steps and turrets, the Marker is a killer robot concept that will eventually also be used in battle.

-The Ministry of Defense is discussing the possible use of packs or swarms of battle robots in combat, and Marker is definitely the platform to test that.
-It will be able to launch swarms of UAVs or fire ammunition directly, which will make it a rather versatile and dangerous robotic platform.
+The Ministry of Defense is discussing the possible use of packs or swarms of battle robots in combat, and Marker is certainly the platform to test it.
+It will be able to launch swarms of UAVs or directly fire munitions, which will make it a rather versatile and dangerous robotic platform.

 Even the US gears up